 For centuries, pearls have been coveted by both men and women alike for their beauty, rarity and powers.
-The only stone to be found in a natural form, the pearl holds a significant position in the world of gems.
-As we tell you some simple ways to identify real pearls, let’s start with a brief introduction to how pearls are created.
+The only stone to be found in a natural form, the pearl jewellery holds a significant position in the world of gems.
+As we tell you some simple ways to identify real pearl jewellery, let’s start with a brief introduction to how pearls are created.

 Pearls are found inside molluscs like oysters, and are formed hundreds of feet under the sea.
 What is surprising, is that pearls are actually a result of a secretion called nacre, which is released by molluscs to protect themselves from various irritants like sand, fishbone etc. that tend to float into the oyster.
 This process takes years and thus naturally found pearls are such a rarity.
 These days, however, pearls are cultivated by purposefully inserting irritants into the oyster.
 One can reap the maximum benefits from natural pearls, so choose your pearls wisely.